tangwengee/learning-notes/OOP/Design Patterns/ObserverPattern/readme.md

 - Potential for circular or cascading notifications in a heavily event-based system.
 This problem is aggravated by simple update notifications making it difficult to deduce what event actually took place.
 - Ensure subject is in a consistent state before calling notification.

+## Pros and Cons
+- Open/Closed Principle.
+We can introduce new subscriber classes without having to change the publisher's code (and vice versa if there's a publisher interface)
+- We can establish relations between objects at runtime
+- Subscribers are notified in random order.

 ## Example
 - Even framework in Swing/other UIs.
 Lets us know if mourse/keyboard/etc. events occur.